 She ended her stay on earth and God allowed her to do it.
 He did not cause her to do it because He is not the author of evil.
 He does allow people to make choices which are against His will.
 But, you can find hope and courage to discover God’s will for your earthly life.
 You can leave a legacy that will give others hope for tomorrow and for eternity.

 If you find you are depressed and anxious because of this – see a professional counselor.
 Here is a list of counselors in the USA.
-God bless you as you discover what He has in store for you even in the midst of this loss.
 Also, confidential and free mentors through Issuesiface.com are available and eager to journey with you.
 You can connect through the button below, using your real name or a fake one.
 It's totally up to you.

 This article was written by: Lynette Hoy, NCC, LCPCPhoto Credit: Allan Harris